 MERV stands for Minimum Efficiency Reporting Value.

 Matching the right MERV rating to your needs will improve your home's air quality and will extend the life of your furnace or air conditioner.
-An air filter with a rating of MERV 6 removes lint, household dust, and pollen.
-A MERV 8 air filter will remove those plus dust mites and mold spores.
+An air filter with a rating of MERV 8 will remove lint, household dust, pollen, dust mites, and mold spores.
 MERV 11 filters add pet dander, smoke, and smog to the list.
 MERV 13 filters will also remove bacteria and virus carriers.
 This means the MERV rating you should use depends on the air quality of your home or business and the needs of the people in it.

-A higher MERV rating means that your air filter can remove more particles – dust mites, pet dander, air allergens, etc – from your home's air.
+A higher MERV rating means that your air filter can remove more particles – allergens, pollution, viruses, and bacteria – from your indoor air.
 Cleaner air creates a healthier environment.
-One thing to consider – screening out more particles from your air makes your air handler work a bit harder, so you may see a modest increase in power consumption by your air conditioning or furnace unit when choosing a higher MERV rating.
+However, trapping more particles from your air makes your air handler work a bit harder, so you may see a modest increase in power consumption by your air conditioning or furnace when choosing a higher MERV rating.
 It may also put a bit more stress on your unit's blower motor, which is why determining which MERV rating is best for your home or business is a very personal choice.
 You must balance your air quality needs with your energy consumption.

-Here are a few reasons to replace your air filter regularly, regardless of the MERV rating:
+Replacing your air filter regularly, regardless of the MERV rating

-Read more about the differences between MERV rating, MPR and FPR.
+Learn about the differences between MERV rating, MPR, and FPR.